melanieganz/MoCoProject/ChildrenHeadMotionMRI/README.md

 # Characterisation of children's head motion for Magnetic Resonance Imaging with and without general anaesthesia

+Original research article published in Front.
+Radio, 03 December 2021 | https://doi.org/10.3389/fradi.2021.789632
-Manuscript accepted at Frontiers in Radiology - Neuroradiology (https://www.frontiersin.org/articles/10.3389/fradi.2021.789632/abstract), preprint uploaded to PsyArXiv: https://psyarxiv.com/qvfkb
+Preprint uploaded to PsyArXiv: https://psyarxiv.com/qvfkb

 ## Code used for analysing the data:
 * `Matrix_Extraction.ipynb`: calculates and saves the transformation matrices for each time point in RAS space